Twoure/KissNetwork.bundle/README.md

 - Plex Home Theater
   - thumbs don't show up on the left column but do for the buttons
+  - Channel exits when adding/removing bookmarks.
+Has to do with pop up messages.

 Plans
 -----

 - General
-  - Add preference to display __Sub__, __Dub__, or __Sub & Dub__ for videos
+  - Add preference to display __Sub__, __Dub__, or __Sub & Dub__ for videos (those without the label would still be displayed)
   - Might look into grouping seasons of the same show for the directory list
   - Try and display cover art for video items.
 Not a thumb of the video, kiss sites don't include that data.
   - Implement some kind of Password protection for choosing which sites to display
+  - May seperate out TV and Movies for video sections
+  - May move Sorting Preferences out and make it into directories instead, or maybe make it an option

 - Bookmarks
   - Add option to add all seasons at once for a show
   - Group seasons into one show
   - Create separate directories for TV and Movies

-- Search
-  - Might try and restructure search setup to be faster and check for empty results before returning anything for the user

 ChangeLog
 ---------

-**0.03** - 10/11/15 - Major overhaul of headers.
+**0.03** - 10/13/15 - Major overhaul of headers.
 No more 5 second wait time for each directory.
+Improved Bookmarking and Search.

 **0.02** - 10/09/15 - Fixed Windows 10 not displaying channel [issue](https://github.com/Twoure/KissNetwork.bundle/issues/1), and added site selection in channel preferences.